 A year later, my second film, an LGBT drama The Betrayal, featuring music by Nick Cave & Warren Ellis, was also broadcast by Irish TV and screened in festivals in Ireland and Canada.

 During the making of those two films, I built a network of contacts in the film industry.
-One thing led to another, and today I’m grateful to have a fairly sustainable career as production manager on drama, documentaries and commercials.
+One thing led to another, and today I’m grateful to have a fairly sustainable career as production freelancer on drama, documentaries and commercials.

 I’m also an actress (recent performances include Superintendent in “My Name Is Language” (Dublin Theatre Festival 2018) and Frau Kurten in “Normal” by Restless Ecstasy Theatre Company.)